atomap-dev/atomap/doc/index.rst

 Old news
 --------

+*2024-10-20: Atomap 0.4.1 released*

+This is a maintenance release, making Atomap work with NumPy 2.0.
+It also updates Atomap to use pyproject.toml instead of setup.py.

 *2024-02-17: Atomap 0.4.0 released*

 This release is the first to work with the new 2.0.0 version of HyperSpy.